John R. Gordon: Mother of Serpents (novel)

-Mother of Serpents, pub Feb 2025, is a US-based weird tale in which a Black-white gay male couple and their mixed-race young son relocate from Brooklyn to all-white, rural Maine.
+Mother of Serpents, published in 2025, is a US-based weird tale in which a Black-white gay male couple and their mixed-race young son relocate from Brooklyn to all-white, rural Maine.
 There, stay-at-home dad DuVone, recovering from a mental health crisis, encounters increasingly uncanny and alarming phenomena.
 But are they real, or is he going mad again?
-Favourably reviewed in The Guardian, which said, '...something of the feel of classic Stephen King...
-The fully realised, believable main characters exist in the real world, and the strong writing and specificity of detail make for a gripping read, with a genuinely original monster.'
+Favourably reviewed in The Guardian, which said: "...something of the feel of classic Stephen King....
+The fully realised, believable main characters exist in the real world, and the strong writing and specificity of detail make for a gripping read, with a genuinely original monster."

 A Curious World

-With queer Rwandan performance artist Urban Wolf, in 2022 Gordon created a series of interlinked works, featuring the same cast of Black queer characters, set in 'the endz' in South London: the 40-minute grime audio drama Scooters, Shooters & Shottas: a Curious tale (launched at Theatro Technis on 19 April) and a raucous 17-minute short film, Curious - both directed by Rikki Beadle-Blair, about a closeted rapper's quest for self-expression and liberation, also starring Dior Clarke and Curtis Brown.
+With queer Rwandan performance artist Urban Wolf, in 2022 Gordon created a series of interlinked works, featuring the same cast of Black queer characters, set in "the endz" in South London: the 40-minute grime audio drama Scooters, Shooters & Shottas: a Curious tale (launched at Theatro Technis on 19 April) and a raucous 17-minute short film, Curious – both directed by Rikki Beadle-Blair, about a closeted rapper's quest for self-expression and liberation, also starring Dior Clarke and Curtis Brown.
 Scooters, Shooters & Shottas: a Curious tale was a finalist for the 2024 Tinniswood Award.